 Then there’s fashion and looking good.
 We can’t and shouldn’t wear what our parents wore at 50, but also we have to be careful not to get stuck in a fashion rut from when we were younger.

-On the fashion side of things my days often include piling loads of clothes on the bed and finding out what does and doesn’t suit me, and what’s dated and a no-go, then trying to persuade my husband or my son to take photos of my outfits.
+On the fashion side of things my days often include piling loads of clothes on the bed and finding out what does and doesn’t suit me, and what’s dated and a no-go, then taking photos of my outfits.
+It might be ponte pants, or jersey dresses, or perhaps re-writing a post about the best jeans or the best swimsuits for women over 50.

 Narcissistic or what!

-What I’m trying to do on the fashion side of things is to show people that you don’t have to be a model to look stylish, and if I can do it, then other women my age can do it as well.
+What I’m trying to do on the fashion side of things is to show people that you don’t have to be a model to look stylish, and if I can do it, then other women my age can do it as well – without spending a fortune.

 I hope that readers see me as a real woman complete with flaws, just being honest and authentic and saying – if it looks good on me, then maybe give it a go – it might look even better on you.
 This way I think that people are not under any illusions and they’re less set up for disappointment.